A Road Trip Through Iceland’s Filming Locations

 Other Movies and Shows That Shot in Iceland

-The above 17 movies and TV shows not enough for you?
+Are the above 17 movies and TV shows not enough for you?
 If you’re still wanting to see even more movie and TV shooting locations throughout Iceland, be sure to check out the details on the Film in Iceland website, which aims to educate filmmakers on the various benefits of filming movies in the country.

 - The Midnight Sky, starring and directed by George Clooney

 - Eurovision Song Contest: The Story of Fire Saga, starring Will Ferrell and Rachel McAdams

 - Justice League, starring Ben Affleck, Gal Gadot, Jason Momoa and more